The Gathering Field

-The Gathering Field are an American rock quartet from Pittsburgh, Pennsylvania, who recorded five albums from 1994 until 2001.
+The Gathering Field is an American rock quartet from Pittsburgh, Pennsylvania, who recorded five albums from 1994 until 2001.
 They went on hiatus in 2002 and reunited in 2013.

 History

 Formation

 The Gathering Field legacy began in a burned-out third floor in Grove City, Pennsylvania, when Bill Deasy, Dave Brown and Rusted Root percussionist Jim DiSpirito "isolated themselves for the weekend with guitars, tequila, microphones and recording gear".
 An obscure, rare recording was born out of that weekend, appropriately titled "The Lost Weekend", which was never made commercially available.

 Career

 The Gathering Field line-up ultimately became Deasy on vocals and acoustic guitar, Brown on lead guitar, Eric Riebling on bass and Ray DeFade as drummer.
 Their first independent release, the self-titled The Gathering Field, was met with great reception around the region and they started playing to packed clubs.
 However, the band's popularity really skyrocketed when one of the region's most powerful rock radio stations, WDVE, began playing a song called, "Lost in America".
 The song remained in rotation for over seven months.
 Based on the success of the self-titled CD, the group garnered a major label deal with Atlantic Records, who re-released their album.

 Soon after they signed to Atlantic Records and "Lost in America" was re-released, there was turmoil at the label.
 The album charted on the Billboard Top 100 album chart, Radio and Records and various other industry publications but ultimately the CD and group got lost in the shuffle and they attempted to be released from their contract.
 DeFade left the group and was replaced with Joe Zelek.
 When they finally succeeded, they released two more CDs; Reliance and So Close to Home, the latter consisting of songs the band had played live for several years but never recorded.
 During that time Deasy also released a semi-acoustic solo album called Spring Lies Waiting, produced by Brown.